pydicom/pydicom/doc/tutorials/dataset_basics.rst

 In the tutorial we're going to be using a DICOM dataset included with *pydicom*: :gh:`CT_small.dcm
 <pydicom/blob/master/pydicom/data/test_files/CT_small.dcm>`.
-Starting with pydicom v1.4 you can get the path to the file by using the :func:`~pydicom.data.get_testdata_file` function to return the path as a :class:`str` (your path may vary)::
+Starting with version 1.4 you can get the path to the file by using the :func:`~pydicom.data.get_testdata_file` function to return the path as a :class:`str` (your path may vary)::